wp-plugins/simple-links/readme.txt

 == Frequently Asked Questions ==

+= Where did the Replica Widget Go? =
+The widget was deprecated over a year ago and has been removed completed.
+If you are looking for the original WordPress links manager widget, see this plugin http://wordpress.org/plugins/link-manager/

 = Most questions can be answered by looking at the help section in the top right corner of the different pages in the Wordpress Admin. =
 *Once this plugin is activated, uou will find documentation on the "widgets", "pages", "posts", and "simple links settings" screens.